Tomatoes

 Cherry Tomatoes (Sweet Tomatoes)

-Cherry tomatoes (also called sweet tomatoes) are round, bite-sized, sweet and juicy.
+These are little round, bite-sized, sweet and juicy tomatoes (also called sweet tomatoes).
 Cherry tomatoes are most often tossed in salads, pan roasted to serve with chicken or fish, or enjoyed as a snack and served with crudites.

 Grape